Platform

 Continuation Mailbox

 When a user sends a message to a conversation that is already executing, ingress stores it in a per-conversation ordered mailbox in Redis rather than the main ready queue.
 The active workflow can inspect this mailbox via the ConversationContinuationSource API (peek_next_continuation(), take_next_continuation()).
-If the bundle does not consume the item, the processor promotes exactly one pending item back into the ready queue after the current turn completes.
+If the app does not consume the item, the processor promotes exactly one pending item back into the ready queue after the current turn completes.

 Operations API Surface